 - Inability to work.
 Your career trajectory may be taken from you, and you may be unable to perform almost any type of work.

 - Significant financial impact.
 The long-term cost of medical care you require may be hundreds of thousands of dollars or even millions.
 In addition, you face lost earnings and unexpected long-term financial costs.

 - Effects on your relationships.
 A catastrophic injury can strain relationships in many ways.

-The Bradley Law Firm understands that a catastrophic injury can change your life forever.
+Bradley Law Personal Injury Lawyers understands that a catastrophic injury can change your life forever.
 We will help you hold the responsible party accountable.